neodaoist/guilds/README.md

 - Audio mockups of the music, produced with Steinberg Cubase and Cinematic Studio Series virtual instruments
 - Sheet music PDFs, engraved with Steinberg Dorico

-Check out the user stories to learn more about how it's built, or journey to the Guilds metaverse scene to mint your own smart score now!
+Check out the [user stories](./user-stories.md) or [NFT JSON](./guilds.json) to learn more about how it's built, or journey to the Guilds metaverse scene to mint your own smart score now!